NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 INFO:werkzeug:_internal:Press CTRL+C to quit
 ```

-Now access the both Web UIs again - the Python frontend.
-Add and remove some todos and observe the behaviour in Jaeger.
+Now access the Python Web UI, add and remove some todos.

+After that switch to the Jaeger Web UI.
+Once you refresh the `http://localhost:16686/search` URL, you can now see that 3 services have been captured with trace information.
+On the drop-down menu, you can see that `todoui-flask` has been added.
+Feel free to play around with the list and observe the results in Jaeger.

 ### Recap: Benefits and limitations of auto-instrumentation